Actindo-AG/Documentation/PIM/UserInterface/02a_List.md

 ![UCS Marketplaces](../../Assets/Screenshots/PIM/Products/List/UCSMarketplaces/UCSMarketplacesEdit.png "[UCS Marketplaces]")

-This tab displays the *Basic data* and *webshop* sub-tabs.
-These sub-tabs are excerpts from the tabs in the *Material Management* module: *Material Management > Product > PRODUCT > Select product*
+This tab displays the *Basic data* and *Webshop* sub-tabs.
+These sub-tabs are excerpts from the tabs in the *Material management* module: *Material management > Product > PRODUCT > Select product*

 [comment]: <> (link to the Corresponding material management/Artikelverwaltung documentation?
 What about the buttons [HILFE] and [SPEICHERN]?)